baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 !!! tip
     VeraCrypt is an application that can be used to encrypt data and mount the encrypted volume onto your PC; (admin rights are required).

-## Quiz script examples
+## Building the quiz script

-See [Quiz Examples](../administrator/examples/index.md) for links to examples with scripts.
+See [Quiz Examples](../administrator/examples/index.md) section in the Administrator's guide for instructions on building scripts and examples showing how to activate various features available in the Image Quizzer.